 Where any of the details relating to a current Declaration change or circumstances or operation of a declared SVA Non-Final Demand Facility change then the SVA Non-Final Demand Facility Operator must amend that Non-Final Demand Declaration(s).
 In order to do this, the SVA Non-Final Demand Facility Operator must use the Declaration Document template to create a new Declaration Document(s) that relist all details for the Declaration(s), not just those items to be updated.

 The SVA Non-Final Demand Facility Operator must send its Declaration Document(s) to its Supplier(s), which in turn submit them to the SVAA.
 Please note that where a Non-Final Demand Facility is the subject of a Change of Supplier or Change of Metering System(s), even if the change affects a single Metering System or Supplier, the SVA Non-Final Demand Facility Operator must resubmit Declaration Documents covering all Metering Systems and Suppliers related to the Non-Final Demand Facility.
-Only where the SVA Non-Final Demand Facility Operator is making a Change of Agent update can they submit a single Declaration Document for the Supplier whose Metering System(s) have updated Agent details.
+[CP1599]

 In all cases when updating an existing Declaration the SVA Non-Final Demand Facility Operator must: